AustinAres2007/Synology-Interactive-Panel/README.md

 Made for Pythonista, programmed on an iPad Pro 11" and NOT tested on another model.

-Can view files, folders, and images, (PNG, JPG, TXT, CPP, C, JS, HEIC)
+Can view files, folders, and images.

 To connect to your own NAS, in the file arguments (Run Options) in pythonista, use this format: